-- A Docker host is used to pull the Bright Cluster Manager COD (Cluster On Demand) image from the Docker registry. - The image is run in a Docker container. - From within the instance of the image running in the container, a cloudbursting request for a COD is carried out to a cloud service provider. - When the request completes successfully, a cluster that is running in the cloud is ready for use.
+- A Docker host is used to pull the cluster manager COD (Cluster On Demand) image from the Docker registry. - The image is run in a Docker container. - From within the instance of the image running in the container, a cloudbursting request for a COD is carried out to a cloud service provider. - When the request completes successfully, a cluster that is running in the cloud is ready for use.

 The COD Docker image is typically run from a standalone machine, such as, for example, a laptop that is not part of a Bright cluster.
-However, launching a COD from a Bright cluster is also possible, and can be carried out as follows:
+However, launching a COD from the cluster manager is also possible, and can be carried out as follows:

-- Docker is installed in Bright Cluster Manager with cm-docker-setup (section 9.1.1 of the Administrator Manual), or using the Bright View Docker setup wizard. - The node that is to run the Docker image is used to pull the image to the node
+- Docker is installed in the cluster manager with cm-docker-setup (section 2.1 of the Containerization Manual), or using the Bright View Docker setup wizard. - The node that is to run the Docker image is used to pull the image to the node

 '''

-[root@bright91 ~]# ssh node001
+[root@bright92 ~]# ssh node001

 [root@node001 ~]# module load docker

 [root@node001 ~]# docker pull brightcomputing/cod:latest

 ...

 cac15ba059ef: Pull complete

 Digest: sha256:19b263033090e1a70043989decdf3c3870d3def8c2e69b2a85ac293fd7d149ab

 Status: Downloaded newer image for brightcomputing/cod:latest

 '''